ryanisaacg/libdgt/README.md

 	- User-created shaders
         - [ ] Add a function in the GL backend to switch the shader
         - [ ] Add a function in the window to switch the shader
-	- Non-power-of-two textures
-        - [ ] Detect if a texture is not power of two
-        - [ ] Create the smallest power-of-two texture possible to hold it
-        - [ ] Blit the loaded texture onto the power-of-two surface
 	- Tiled file format support
         - [ ] Load a tilemap from a file
         - [ ] Convert Tiled tiles to libau tiles